HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 I am a lecturer at the Faculty of Economics at Kanto Gakuen University.

-I graduated from Sun Yat-sen University with a B.S. in Mathematics in June 2018, and from the University of Tokyo with an M.P.P. in March 2021 and a Ph.D. in Public Policy in July 2026.
+I graduated from the University of Tokyo with a Ph.D. in Public Policy in July 2026 and an M.P.P. in March 2021.

+I graduated from Sun Yat-sen University with a B.S. in Mathematics in June 2018.

 <!--and a Ph.D.
 Candidate from the Department of International Finance and Development of the Graduate School of Public Policy at the University of Tokyo ([UTokyo](https://sites.google.com/view/macro-group-u-tokyo/home)). -->

 Research interests: Macroeconomics, Economic Policy, Public Health, and International Economics.